abelectronicsuk/ABElectronics_dotNetCore_Libraries/ABElectronicsUK/README.md

 **Returns:** null
 ## Usage

-To use the IO Pi library in your code you must first import the library dll:
+To use the IO Pi library in your code you must first import the library DLL:
 ```
 using ABElectronicsUK;
 ```
-Next you must initialise the io class:
+Next, you must initialise the io class:
 ```
 ABElectronicsUK.IOPi bus1 = new ABElectronicsUK.IOPi(0x20);
 ```
 The argument is the I2C addresses of the IO chip.
-The value shown are the default addresses of the IO board which are 0x20 and 0x21.
+The value shown is the default addresses of the IO board which are 0x20 and 0x21.

-Next we need to connect to the device and wait for the connection before setting ports to be inputs
+Next, we need to connect to the device and wait for the connection before setting ports to be inputs
 ```
 bus1.Connect();

 while (!bus1.IsConnected){}
 bus1.SetPortDirection(0, 0xFF);
 bus1.SetPortDirection(1, 0xFF);
 ```

 You can now read the input status from channel 1 with: